mahmudulmr19/Full-Stack-Developer-Task/README.md

 4. **Implementation Details:**

    - Use tRPC to define and implement the endpoints.
-   - Use an in-memory data store (a simple array) to manage todos.
    - Implement middleware to log each request with its method and URL.
    - Add input validation for all endpoints using Zod (or similar validation library).
    - Implement pagination for the `GET /todos` endpoint.